 Researchers should consult with Sponsored Research and other relevant offices before they receive material from or send material to an outside source.

-Basic and applied research in science and engineering – research with results that are published and shared broadly – that is being conducted on campus or with affiliated U.S. institutions is covered by the Fundamental Research Exemption and not subject to export controls.
+Basic and applied research in science and engineering – research with results that are capable of being published and shared broadly without any conditions of review or approval – conducted on campus or with affiliated U.S. institutions is covered by the Fundamental Research Exemption and not subject to export controls.

-The fundamental research exemption is relatively broad, but generally does not authorize the transfer of tangible items outside of the U.S. In addition, the fundamental research exemption may not apply to research that is conducted abroad by Barnard researchers.
+This exemption is relatively broad, but it is limited to the transfer of information, and would not permit the transfer of tangible items outside the U.S. In addition, the Fundamental Research Exemption may not apply to research that is conducted abroad by Barnard researchers.

 Some issues to consider with respect to export controls include:

-Faculty who are traveling with college laptops or other equipment may need specialized training to understand the associated implications, risks, and personal responsibility.
-Researchers should consult with Sponsored Research and other relevant offices with questions or concerns.
+Faculty traveling with college laptops or other equipment may need specialized training to understand the associated implications, risks, and responsibilities.
+Researchers should consult with the Department of Campus Services with questions or concerns about export control laws.

 x.
 Internal Grants & Support